 The Senior Vice President, General Counsel, Chief Compliance Officer & Corporate Secretary is the Company's Chief Compliance Officer ("CCO").
-The CCO is responsible for ensuring that the Company has an effective compliance program, periodically reviewing and recommending revisions to the Code and compliance program, monitoring performance under the Code, and advising Centrus' Board of Directors regarding compliance matters.
-The CCO will periodically update the Compensation, Nominating and Governance Committee of Centrus' Board of Directors ("Governance Committee") regarding the updates, implementation and enforcement of the Code.
+The CCO is responsible for ensuring that the Company has an effective Code of Business Conduct compliance program, periodically reviewing and recommending revisions to the Code and its compliance program, monitoring performance under the Code, and advising Centrus' Board of Directors regarding compliance matters.
+The CCO will periodically update the Compensation, Nominating and Governance Committee of Centrus' Board of Directors ("Compensation, Nominating and Governance Committee") regarding the updates, implementation and enforcement of the Code.